 They may have been interested in learning more about your business, but your link to a random page that no longer exists leaves your users lost and confused.

 If you’ve removed images without realizing your team placed them on other sections of the website, that shows sloppy work, which, again, can be a reflection on your brand.

-Even worse, images that are outdated!
+Even worse, outdated images!
 I’ve worked on websites over 20 years old, and believe me, it’s a problem.
-Photos that clearly show staff who no longer work for you or from 10 years ago do not show your company in the best light.
+Photos showing staff who no longer work for you or from 10 years ago do not show your company in the best light.

 Remember that trust is earned on a website through photos and copy.
 Errors can break that trust.

 Let’s not forget that the modern internet landscape is riddled with bad actors doing bad things.
 If you don’t regularly update your website’s security, you’ll leave your website vulnerable.

 MYTH 10 – I can copy my competitor’s website.